mautrix/docs/bridges/go/setup.md

    * If you want end-to-bridge encryption, make sure you have a C/C++ compiler and the Olm dev headers (`libolm-dev` on debian-based distros) installed.
    * If not, use `./build.sh -tags nocrypto` to disable encryption.
+     * Note: signal's build.sh script doesn't support extra arguments yet, so you have to use build-go.sh manually after building libsignal-ffi.a.
    * As an experimental feature, you can also use `-tags goolm` to use a pure Go reimplementation of libolm.
 Encryption can be supported without a C compiler or Olm dev headers with this method.